tomalbrc/filament/docs/src/content/decorations.md

 ## File

-Decoration configuration files are to be placed in `MyDatapack/data/<namespace>/filament/decoration/my_decoration.json`
+Decoration configuration files are to be placed in `MyDatapack/data/<namespace>/filament/decoration/my_decoration.json`.
+Item behaviours such as `food`, `fuel` and `cosmetic` are supported by decorations.
+You can also set components similar to item configurations using the `components` field

 ## Contents